REDFERN STATION IMPROVEMENT WORKS

 Balarinji engaged with endorsed community organisations to confirm the key themes for interpretation at the site.
-This engagement guided Balarinji-delivered art workshops, involving Balarinji-identified and community-nominated artists.
+This engagement guided art workshops that Balarinji delivered, with artists that Balarinji identified and the community nominated.

-Balarinji guided the curatorium to develop integrated art elements for Redfern Station: bollards, glazing & sculptural tree guard.
+Balarinji guided the curatorium to develop integrated art elements for Redfern Station: bollards, glazing & a sculptural tree guard of interlinked goannas.

 Redfern is the epicentre of Aboriginal culture in Australia today.
 And the local community’s Indigenous history has been respectfully incorporated into the Redfern Station Refurbish - Gibbons Street entrance.